A year ago I wondered if Eleanor would make it to this day.

 You can use 100 grams of white flour.
 I imagine that will result in a airier starter and loaf but whole wheat contains more nutrients.
 I buy my flour in bulk in glass jars or cloth bags to reduce waste.

 Warm up water.
-You want it warm, not hot—100 to 110 degrees Fahrenheit.
-I am philosophically opposed to microwaves and everything they stand for—quick, easy, convenient food of no quality.
-Besides, I have no room for one.
-So, I heat up a bit of water in my kettle.
+You want it warm, not hot—about 80 degrees Fahrenheit.
 I drink a lot of tea, so I usually feed my starter while I’m heating water for tea.
 Measure out 100 grams (100 ml).

-Typically, I use filtered water for my ferments.
+Typically, I use filtered water for my ferments but it’s often unnecessary.
 Chlorine kills microbes—bad and good.
 If you can smell chlorine in your water, fill a vessel the day before you make sourdough or any other ferment, let the container sit exposed to the air and the chlorine with dissipate.

 Stir flour and water together with a fork or your fingers.
 Scrape down the sides of the container and place a plate or cloth over top.
 You want some air circulation so don’t use plastic wrap (I banned if from my kitchen years ago and life has continued).
 Your starter with have the consistency of thick pancake batter.
 I have read about some bakers leaving this open to the air but I worry about bugs landing in it so I cover it.